Broken Top Hike: How to Get There & What to Expect

 Things to know before you go

-• Permits: This trail is located in the Three Sisters Wilderness and requires a free wilderness permit that you can self-register for onsite.
+• Permits: This trail is located in the Three Sisters Wilderness and requires a Central Cascades Wilderness Permit that you can purchase online.
+More on that below.

 • Fees: To park at Todd Lake, you must pay for a $5 day pass that can be self-issued onsite OR display a valid recreation pass on your dashboard (either an interagency pass, like America the Beautiful or a National Forest Pass).